โรคการกดทับเส้นประสาทบริเวณข้อมือ (carpal tunnel syndrome)

 Causes

-The median nerve is the main nerve that enables us the move muscles around our thumbs.
+The median nerve is the main nerve that enables us to move muscles around our thumbs.
 It also gives the sensation to the area in your palm from the thumb to your middle and ring fingers, excluding the little finger.
 Any irritation or compression to the median nerve will most likely cause carpal tunnel syndrome.
 The thickening of the ligament over the median nerve is the leading cause of carpal tunnel syndrome.
 Other reasons are wrist fractures and rheumatoid arthritis, which can cause swelling and inflammation.
 However, there is often no specific cause of this condition as it could combine many factors that contribute to carpal tunnel syndrome.

 Risk factors